 Kubernetes Network Policies: Zero-Trust Segmentation in Production

 Most teams get Kubernetes running, deploy their apps, and move on — never realizing their payment service can freely dial their logging sidecar, which can freely dial their database, which can freely reach the internet.
 That's not paranoia; that's the default.
 Kubernetes was designed for rapid connectivity, not zero-trust isolation.
 The moment you run multiple tenants, compliance workloads, or anything that touches PII or financial data, that open-door model becomes a liability.
-A single compromised Pod in a flat network is a foothold into everything.

-Network Policies solve this by letting you express intent in YAML: 'only Pods with this label may reach my database on port 5432, from this namespace only, and my database can reach nothing outbound except DNS.'
+Network Policies solve this by letting you express intent in YAML: only Pods with this label may reach my database on port 5432, from this namespace only, and my database can reach nothing outbound except DNS.
 The CNI plugin — not the Kubernetes API server — enforces those rules in the kernel using iptables, eBPF, or nftables depending on your stack.
 That distinction matters enormously for debugging and performance.

 How Network Policy Enforcement Actually Works — The CNI Layer